 For the past few decades, the trade-off between the requirements of the finance team and what employees want has resulted in a bad compromise for both: an expense report.

 This has combined manual reconciliation times, no real-time overview, expense fraud attempts and unhappy employees waiting to get reimbursed.
 All of this is a source of stress and time loss for the entire organisation.
 The most innovative companies in the world have found ways of making it easier for their employees by building cutting-edge tools to fit their needs and even help them attract new talent.

 Thankfully, the fast developments in business and finance technology are moving things in the right direction for forward-thinking companies everywhere.
 Expense and travel tools are becoming smarter by automating the necessary regulatory requirement parts, and at the same time they give employees a much easier and a smarter way to just get things done.

-Both cases are just two examples of a win-win-win situation for employees, managers and companies.
 It brings the best of both worlds: a way to keep your staff agile and fast, while at the same time giving companies more control over all their spending to help them save time and money.